-Today our Lead Project Manager, Sarah Gautier, headed down to Skinners' Acadmey to speak to the students about AllofUs and the world of Project Management.
+Today our Lead Project Manager, Sarah Gautier, headed down to Skinners' Academy to speak to the students about AllofUs and the world of Project Management.
 Sarah was most impressed with the well behaved students (no back chat and all listened intently), as well as their attention to detail - immediately spotting the swear word included on one of her slides, whoops!
-It was a refreshing approach to career's advice, with people invited in to talk about what they do, and hopefully have inspired the project managers of tomorrow!
+It was a refreshing approach to careers advice, with people invited in to talk about what they do.
+Hopefully it helped to inspire the project managers of tomorrow!

 We're always happy to share our experiences with students, especially at the institutions that got us started and over the next few months we have a lot of talks and lectures lined up for various members of the studio.
 Kicking this off were Kam and Marie, two of our visual designers, who were invited to Nottingham Trent University to give a presentation about the type of work we do here at AllofUs and how we go about it.

 Kam and Marie were keen to convey the AllofUs philosophy of always putting the user at the heart of any project and explaining the breadth of work that we encounter here.
 They showed the students that being a digital designer isn't just about websites and if you'd like to know what they mean, then check out some of our projects to see just how varied the AllofUs portfolio is.